storyblok/php-management-api-client/README.md

 In addition to the general-purpose `ManagementApi` class, the Storyblok Management PHP client also provides specific classes such as `SpaceApi`, `StoryApi`, `TagApi` and `AssetApi`.
 These classes function similarly to the `ManagementApi` but are tailored for specific scenarios, offering additional methods or data types to work with particular resources.

-- **`SpaceApi`** focuses on managing space-level operations, such as retrieving space information, performing backup etc.
+- `SpaceApi` focuses on managing space-level operations, such as retrieving space information, performing backup etc.
-- **`StoryApi`** specializes in handling stories and their content, including creating, updating, retrieving, and deleting stories.
+- `StoryApi` specializes in handling stories and their content, including creating, updating, retrieving, and deleting stories.
 This class also provides methods that deal with the structure and fields specific to stories.
-- **`AssetApi`** designed to manage assets like images, files, and other media.
+- `AssetApi` designed to manage assets like images, files, and other media.
 It provides methods to upload, retrieve, and manage assets, offering features specific to media management.
-- **`TagApi`** designed to manage tags.
+- `TagApi` designed to manage tags.
+- `UserApi` designed to handle the current user.
+"Current" means the user related to the access token used for instancing the `ManagementApiClient` object.

 These specialized classes extend the functionality of the `ManagementApi` class, offering more precise control and optimized methods for interacting with specific resource types in your Storyblok space.